On some symmetries of the base $ n $ expansion of $ 1/m $ : The Class Number connection: Introduction

 \section{Introduction}

 Class numbers are mysterious objects which occur naturally in number theory.
-Over the years, class numbers have been connected to special values of $ L $ series, Fourier coefficients of half integral weight modular forms among other things.
-There is a tremendous amount of literature concerning the class numbers of imaginary quadratic fields and number fields in general.
-We shall content ourselves with landmark results which are relevant to the present work and refer the reader to \cite{Bha-Mur} and the references therein for further information.
+We shall quickly glance through landmark results which are relevant to the present work and refer the reader to \cite{Bha-Mur} and the references therein for further information.